Energy-Efficient Multiprocessor Scheduling for Flow Time and Makespan: Makespan Plus Energy

+The inequality is because $x^\alpha$ is strictly convex for $\alpha>1$, and $h_1^{1/\alpha}s_1 \neq h_2^{1/\alpha}s_2$ according to our assumption.
+Hence, the modified schedule consumes strictly less energy while having the same makespan.
+This contradicts the fact that the original schedule is optimal. \end{proof}

-Compared to total flow time plus energy, where the completion time of each job contributes to the overall objective function, makespan for a set of jobs is the completion time of the last job.
-In this case, the other jobs only contribute to the energy consumption part of the objective, thus can be slowed down to consume less energy and eventually lead to better overall performance.
-Based on this observation as well as the result of \lemref{equalpower}, we derive the performance of the optimal offline scheduler for any batched \PARSEQ job set in the following lemma.
+We now give lower bounds on the performance of the optimal offline scheduler.
+In contrast to the total flow time plus energy, where the completion time of each job contributes to the overall objective function, the makespan for a set of jobs only depends on the completion time of the last job.
+Hence, the other jobs only contribute to the energy consumption part of the objective, and can therefore be slowed down to consume less energy and improve the overall performance.
+Based on this observation as well as \lemreftwo{equalpower}{equalphase}, we derive the following two lower bounds.